SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 status: grammarly passed

 In this chapter, we will guide you through the building of a simple but not trivial application to manage films as shown in Figure *@FullApp@*.
-We will show many aspects of Spec20 that we will revisit in depth in the rest of this book: the application, presenters, the separation between domain and model, layout, transmissions to connect widgets,  and styles.
+We will show many aspects of Spec that we will revisit in depth in the rest of this book: the application, presenters, the separation between domain and model, layout, transmissions to connect widgets,  and styles.

 ![Film App: reusing the same component to edit and browsing a film.](figures/FullApp.png width=90&label=FullApp)